AsjerS/Wraptify/readme.md

 - No offline usage, so no downloads
 - No quality control, though defaults to the highest available: 128kbps for free, 256kbps for premium users (which can sound better than the desktop app's 320kbps due to a more efficient codec (Vorbis vs AAC))
 - Smart features like automix are missing (so certain albums' song transitions can sound worse)
+- Resource usage is slightly higher (might be resolvable in a future update)